Vanguard Small-Cap ETF (VB) Expected Move

 Expected move estimates the probable price range for a given period based on at-the-money options pricing.
 It reflects the market consensus for volatility over the selected timeframe.

-Vanguard Small-Cap ETF (VB) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $175.69B, listed on AMEX, carrying a beta of 1.16 to the broader market.
-Seeks to track the performance of the CRSP US Small Cap Index, which measures the investment return of small-capitalization stocks. public since 2004-01-30.
+Vanguard Small-Cap ETF (VB) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $182.27B, listed on AMEX, carrying a beta of 1.14 to the broader market.
+This ETF aims to replicate the investment returns of small-capitalization companies, as gauged by the CRSP US Small Cap Index. public since 2004-01-30.

 Spot Price